On This Page

 Therapy involves practical problem-solving, but it’s more than that.
 One important thing that your therapist does is “hold space” for you.

-All day long, people are pressing on you to shift and adjust to accommodate them.
-You need to be a little less loud, a little more focused, a little less sensitive.
-When you’re with your therapist, you don’t have to make all these little adjustments.
+When you’re with your therapist, you don’t have to make all these adjustments.
 The space that both of you create for your self to emerge and be, well, itself, is an important part of the healing process in therapy.

 The best way to experience that healing space is to share a physical space with a therapist.
 But you can come pretty close by having a physical space in your home where you and your therapist interact visually and verbally in real time.
 In our opinion, nothing else really comes close.